Generic identification of binary-valued hidden Markov processes: Algebraic Statistical Models

-As pointed out in the Introduction, stationarity is a ubiquitous assumption in all major previous work.
-While the extent to which earlier treatments depend on it remains unclear\footnote{For example, the precise extent to which \cite{Vidyasagar09} depends on it is difficult to determine, \cite{Finesso10} base their approach on Kullback-Leibler divergence computations, which is possible only in case of stationary processes}, stationarity has geometric implications: by \eqref{eq.statnull}, stationary HMPs only form a null set among all HMPs.
-See also remark \ref{rem.stationarity} later in the text.
-In practical applications, it is much more often than not essential to assume that processes are not stationary.
-This becomes evident in particular in application domains where HMPs or their close derivatives have established ``gold standards'', for example speech recognition~\cite{Rabiner89}, protein classification (through profile HMMs) \cite{Durbin}, gene finding \cite{Burge87} and gene expression time-course analysis \cite{Schliep03}.
+The extent to which earlier work depends on stationarity often remains unclear: for \cite{Vidyasagar09}, for example, this is difficult to determine, whereas \cite{Finesso10} base their approach on Kullback-Leibler divergence computations, which is definitely only possible in case of stationarity.
+As above-mentioned, \cite{Heller65} is the only contribution that clearly does not depend on stationarity.
+Stationarity has geometric implications: by \eqref{eq.statnull}, stationary HMPs only form a null set among all HMPs.
+Stationarity also has technical advantages.
+For example, it introduces certain symmetries among row and column conditions in the Hankel matrices, which is discussed in section~\ref{sec.hankel}, see Remark~\ref{rem.stationarity}.
+In practical applications, it is very often essential to assume that processes are not stationary.
+This becomes evident in particular in application domains where HMPs or their close derivatives have established ``gold standards'', for example speech recognition~\cite{Rabiner89}, protein classification (through profile HMMs) \cite{Durbin}, gene finding \cite{Burge87} and gene expression time-course analysis \cite{Hafemeister11}.
 Therefore a general treatment of HMP identification is certainly desirable.